bcgsc/AMPlify/README.md

 No non-standard hardware required.

 ### Installation
-Download the zip file from the [releases](https://github.com/bcgsc/AMPlify/releases) section, and unzip the file to the chosen directory for the software installation.
+Download the zip file from the [Releases](https://github.com/bcgsc/AMPlify/releases) section, and unzip the file to the chosen directory for the software installation.

 Typical install time: < 1 minute.

 ### Datasets
-Datasets for training and testing are stored in the 'data' folder.
+Datasets for training and testing are stored in the `data` folder.
 Please specify the directory if you would like to use those datasets for training or testing the model.

 ### Pre-trained sub-models
 Weights for 5 pre-trained sub-models are stored in the `models` folder.
 Please specify the directory if you would like to use those models for prediction.